 The main purpose of this page is to annotate any unusual events if possible and to keep a record of the seismograms in a standardised scale so comparisons are relevant.
 I will also use it to give some explanations of reading seismos.

 Links to seismogram page.
 Below each seismo on the seismogram is a link to get today’s seismogram in the wide format (new page), or yesterday’s seismogram or the day before that.
 Then there are links to archives of each month available.
+Older seismo links are available on this page as well.

 How do we determine cultural noise on a seismo?
 Basically this is patterns which predominantly occur at more or less the same time each day and tail off around the same time each day.
 Thumbnails, such as are on the pages, are particularly useful for identifying this.
 Below is an example from LA02.